-Sadly, another well respected auto executive is in trouble.
-This time, its one of the most powerful the industry has ever seen.
+Sadly, another high profile auto executive has gotten into trouble.
+This time, it’s one of the most powerful and well-respected in the industry.

 Carlos Ghosn, Chairman & CEO of Renault–Nissan–Mitsubishi Alliance has been arrested by the Japanese authorities over the allegations of a “serious” financial misconduct.
 Apparently, the investigation showed that over many years, both Ghosn and Nissan’s Greg Kelly have been disclosing compensation amounts in the Tokyo Stock Exchange securities report that were less than the actual amount.

 Nissan says that numerous other significant acts of misconduct have been uncovered, such as personal use of company assets, and Kelly’s deep involvement in the same, which has also been apparently confirmed.